cloudmesh/classes/docs/source/course.rst

-Trends include the growing importance of mobile devices and comparative decrease in desktop access, the export of internet content, the change in dominant client operating systems, use of social media, thriving chinese internet companies.
+Trends include the growing importance of mobile devices and comparative decrease in desktop access, the export of internet content, the change in dominant client operating systems, use of social media, thriving Chinese internet companies.

 Video: http://youtu.be/EIRIPDYN5nM